fluxcd/community/community-roles.md

   - Filing or commenting on issues on GitHub
   - Contributing to project or community discussions (for example meetings, Slack, email discussion forums, Stack Overflow)
 - Subscribed to the [flux-dev mailing list](https://lists.cncf.io/g/cncf-flux-dev/join)
-- Actively contributing to 1 or more projects
+- Actively contributing to 1 or more `fluxcd` GitHub org repos
 - Sponsored by 2 maintainers.
   **Note the following requirements for sponsors:**
   - Sponsors must have close interactions with the prospective member - for example code/design/proposal review, coordinating on issues, etc.